jfoadi/crone/cran-comments.md

 * Second resubmission: test_h.dat and test_x.dat actually were a product of examples execution.
 I have eliminated the problem by making the examples NotRun.

+* Third resubmission: changed the description in file DESCRIPTION; it's now more informative.
+Turned all F vectors into FF.
+Replaced some "print" and "cat" with "message".
+Changed printing files in examples from "homedir" to tempdir() and made the examples runnable.
+Re-checked vignettes.

 ## Test environments
 * Windows 10 - Using RStudio 1.2.1335
 * Linux - Using TRAVIS (installed biber and ghostscript)